oracle/oci-compute-jenkins-plugin/README.md

    - **Image Compartment** -  The compartment from which to select the Instance's image.
    - **Image** - Select the Image the instance will use. **Note:** Java should be installed on the image as a Jenkins requirement.
 Alternatively refer to **Init Script** in Advanced section below to install Java on the newly launched Linux instances. **Note:** Windows images also need to be preconfigured and to be able to authenticate with SSH.
    - **Shape** - The Shape for your instance.
    - **Number of OCPUs** - You can customize the number of OCPUs that are allocated to a flexible  shape.
 This field only takes effect if you select a flexible shape.
-The other resources are scaled proportionately.
-For more, please  see [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible).
+For more information, see [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible).
-   - **Virtual Cloud Network Compartment** -  The compartment from which to select the Virtual Cloud Network and Subnet.
+   - **Virtual Cloud Network Compartment** -  The compartment from which to select the Virtual Cloud Network.
    - **Virtual Cloud Network** - The Virtual Cloud Network for your instance.
+   - **Subnet Compartment** - The compartment from which to select the Network's Subnet.
    - **Subnet** - Subnet of your Virtual Cloud Network.
+   - **Network Security Groups** -  Click Add to select Network Security Groups.
+For more information, see [Network Security Groups](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/networksecuritygroups.htm).
    - **Assign Public IP Address** - The Plugin will assign a public IP to an instance, provided the subnet has an available public IP range.
 If this Option is unchecked, only the private IP is assigned.
    - **Connect Agent using Public IP** - The Plugin will connect to the public IP of the instance.
 If this Option is unchecked, the Plugin will connect to the private IP of the instance.
    - **SSH credentials** - The Private SSH Key for accessing the OCI instance.
-For more information, please see [Credentials](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/credentials.htm).
+For more information, see [Credentials](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/credentials.htm).

 3. Click **Advanced** for more options:
    - **Remote FS root** - Dedicated directory for Jenkins agent in instance.
    - **Instance Creation Timeout** - Number of seconds to wait for instance to reach state Running.
-Default value is 900.
    - **Instance SSH Connection Timeout** - Number of seconds to wait for instance from state Running to be able to ssh connect from Jenkins master.
-Default value is 900.
    - **Idle Termination Minutes** - Number of minutes for Jenkins to wait before deleting and completely removing an idle instance.
 A value of 0 (or an empty string) indicates that instance will never be stopped/deleted.
    - **Number of Executors** - Number of concurrent builds that Jenkins can perform.
 Value should be at least 1.
    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before it comes online.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java".
 This functionality works for Linux instances only.
    - **Init Script Timeout** - Number of seconds to wait for the completion of Init Script.
-Default value is 120 seconds.
    - **Template Instance Cap** - Places a limit on the number of OCI Instances that Jenkins may launch from this Template.
 Leave this field empty to remove the Template Instance Cap.
+- **Identical Named Images** - Check this Box if you want to automatically select the newest Image if multiple Images exist with same name.
+   - **Stop on Idle Timeout** - If this is checked, the Instance is stopped when the Idle timeout expires.
+If the Instance is required again, then the plugin will look for a stopped Instance that exactly matches the OCI Template specification and resume it if found.

 6. Click **Save** or **Apply**

 ## Licensing

-Copyright (c) 2018, 2019 Oracle and/or its affiliates.
+Copyright (c) 2018-2020 Oracle and/or its affiliates.
 All rights reserved.

 This Plugin is licensed under the Universal Permissive License 1.0